marcusgadbem/azk/README.md

 * Stream system's logs in real-time;
 * Map local source code and folders into containers dinamically;
 * Support for system provisioning and startup commands and scripts;
-* Generators for your chosen language;
+* Suggestions for your chosen language;
 * Curated list of [images][azk_images] for systems, languages, databases and tools;

 ## Quick Start